angular/angular/aio/content/guide/app-shell.md

 ## Step 1: Prepare the application

-Do this with the following CLI command:
+Do this with the following Angular CLI command:

 <code-example format="shell" language="shell">